Advertisement

 What is the difference between a tax deduction and a tax credit?

-Understanding the distinction between tax deductions and tax credits is crucial for effective tax planning.
-A tax deduction reduces your taxable income, which is the amount of your income that is subject to tax.
-For example, if you are in the 22% tax bracket and have a $1,000 deduction, your tax bill will be reduced by $220.
-Common deductions include those for student loan interest and contributions to a traditional IRA.
-On the other hand, a tax credit provides a dollar-for-dollar reduction of your tax liability.
-A $1,000 tax credit will lower your tax bill by the full $1,000.
-Credits are generally more valuable than deductions.
-Examples include the Child Tax Credit and the American Opportunity Tax Credit for education expenses.
+Making the difference between tax deductions vs. tax credits You should know the differences between tax deductibles and credits, if you are planning your financial affairs for taxes properly.
+A tax deduction reduces your taxable income the amount of your income that is subject to tax.
+For instance, if you are in the 22% tax bracket and have a $1,000 deduction, your tax bill will be shaved by $220.
+Itemized deductions include student loan interest and contributions to a traditional IRA.
+In contrast, a tax credit subtracts dollar-for-dollar from your tax bill.
+The $1,000 tax credit will reduce your tax tab by that full $1,000.
+Usually, credits are worth more than deductions.
+These are stipulations; examples are the Child Tax Credit and the American Opportunity Tax Credit for education expenses.

 How is my taxable income determined?

-Your taxable income is the portion of your gross income that is subject to taxation.
-It's calculated by starting with your gross income, which includes all your earnings from various sources such as wages, salaries, tips, and investment returns.
-From this, you subtract any "above-the-line" deductions you're eligible for, such as contributions to a traditional IRA or student loan interest payments, to arrive at your adjusted gross income (AGI).
-After calculating your AGI, you can then subtract either the standard deduction or your itemized deductions.
-The standard deduction is a fixed dollar amount that varies based on your filing status, age, and whether you are blind.
-Itemized deductions are specific expenses you can claim, such as mortgage interest and state and local taxes.
+Your taxable income is the amount of your gross income that can be taxed.
+It’s determined by beginning with your gross income, or earnings from every source including wages, salaries, tips and investment returns.
+You then subtract any “above-the-line” deductions for which you’re eligible, like contributions to a traditional I.R.A. or student loan interest payments, to arrive at your adjusted gross income (AGI).
+Once you’ve found your AGI, you can go ahead and subtract either the standard deduction or itemized deductions.
+The standard deduction is a set dollar amount that depends on your filing status, age and whether you have poor eyesight.
+Itemized deductions are specific expenses you can take, including mortgage interest and state and local taxes.

 What is a tax refund and why do I receive one?